slowproj/slowdash/docs/Installation.md

 Type `Ctrl-c` to stop slowdash.

 ## Updating
-### Updating the Server (Bare-Metal Installation)
-If slowdash is already running, stop it before updating it.
-Then do the following:
 ```console
 $ cd PATH/TO/SLOWDASH
 $ make update
 ```

-Or equivalently, run the commands below:
+Or equivalently, run the commands below
+(be careful not to forget `--recurse-submodules`; a very common mistake, and it causes tricky troubles):
 ```console
 $ cd PATH/TO/SLOWDASH
 $ git pull --recurse-submodules